fishcharlie/jquery-and-browser-storage/README.md

 - Figure out something to keep track of on a simple single-page web app
 - Create a Form with the <form></form> tag
 - Save the info to localStorage
-- Feel free to "borrow" liberally from the example code in the repo
+- Feel free to "borrow" liberally from the example code in the repo, _but no copy-paste_

 _Remember: `localStorage` and `sessionStorage` only store strings, so you may need to `parseInt()` if you need to do anything with the user data after it has been entered._